amature0000/helldivers2-preset/README.md

 - Save loadout presets

 This project is dedicated to Korean community users.
 You can modify it to support your own language for liberty and democracy.

+## currently deprecated
+I do not maintain this project currently.